-On a busy day in the office, with back-to-back patients, it can be easy to skip past all the formalities of treating a patient, like consent forms.
+Having a patient fill out a consent form for endodontic treatment seems like a no-brainer at first.
+But on a busy day in the office, with back-to-back patients, it can be easy to skip past time-sucking formalities like consent forms.

-So make sure your patients are fully informed and that you have a documentation to back it up.
-But what constitutes “informed consent”?
+How do you avoid a legal nightmare for your practice?
+Always make sure that your patients are fully informed—and that you have the legal documentation to back it up.

 - The patient must be competent to understand what is presented.